xnd-project/umem/doc/libumem/c-api.rst

 .. code-block:: c

-   bool umem_is_same_device(void * const one_ctx, void * const other_ctx);
+   bool umem_is_accessible_from(void * const src_ctx, void * const dest_ctx);

-Returns :data:`true` when the memory context objects represent the same memory storage device, that is, the addresses of both devices will be comparable.
+Returns :data:`true` when a address created within source memory context is accessible from the destination memory context.
+In general, the accessibility relation is non-commutative.

 .. code-block:: c